In my quest to see all the 92 soccer clubs in the Premier League and English Football League, in 2017 I made my way to see a game at Swansea City.

 Swansea Nuts and Bolts

-Getting there: About three hours by train from London, five by bus with a change in Cardiff.
+About three hours by train from London, five by bus with a change in Cardiff.
+Getting there:

-Stay: There is a Travelodge near the bus station and elsewhere an Ibis, Marriott and Mercure.
+There is a Travelodge near the bus station and elsewhere an Ibis, Marriott and Mercure.
 Otherwise, you might just stay in Cardiff … and keep that secret from Swansea fans.
+Stay:

-Eat: I had a fine meal one night at the Belle Vue Bistro (three courses, mineral water and coffee for 27 pounds) and a surprisingly good Chinese meal at My Favourite Authentic Chinese Restaurant for about 13 quid.
+I had a fine meal one night at the Belle Vue Bistro (three courses, mineral water and coffee for 27 pounds) and a surprisingly good Chinese meal at My Favourite Authentic Chinese Restaurant for about 13 quid.
+Eat:

 Traditional Welsh foods include rarebit (basically cheese sauce on toast), Welsh cakes, and Glamorgan sausage, made with cheese, leeks and breadcrumbs.

-Drink: There are some clubs and pubs along Wind Street, which in Wales is pronounced like you think they’re saying “wine.”
+There are some clubs and pubs along Wind Street, which in Wales is pronounced like you think they’re saying “wine.”
 Look, in particular, for the No Sign Bar, highly rated for craft beers.
+Drink:

-Do: Other than a Swansea game?
+Other than a Swansea game?
 The market, Mumbles, and the peninsula are the things to do.
 Mumbles can be reached all year by bus #2 from the main station in town.
 In summer that bus goes all the way to Caswell Bay, which is supposed to be the scenic highlight of the whole place.
+Do: